EthanCai/linux-system-ops/magic-container.md

 	- [docker compose](https://www.docker.com/docker-compose): Distributed applications consist of many small applications that work together.
 Docker transforms these applications into individual containers that are linked together.
 Instead of having to build, run and manage each individual container, Docker Compose allows you to define your multi-container application with all of its dependencies in a single file, then spin your application up in a single command.
 Your application’s structure and configuration are held in a single place, which makes spinning up applications simple and repeatable everywhere.
 	- [docker swarm](https://www.docker.com/docker-swarm): The nature of distributed applications requires compute resources that are also distributed.
 Docker Swarm provides native clustering capabilities to turn a group of Docker engines into a single, virtual Docker Engine.
 With these pooled resources, you can scale out your application as if it were running on a single, huge computer.

+## Docker Network

+- [Pipework](https://github.com/jpetazzo/pipework): Software-Defined Networking for Linux Containers.
+Pipework lets you connect together containers in arbitrarily complex scenarios.
+Pipework uses cgroups and namespace and works with "plain" LXC containers (created with lxc-start), and with the awesome Docker.

 ## Docker Host OS

 - [CoreOS](https://coreos.com/): CoreOS produces, maintains and utilizes open source software for Linux containers and distributed systems.
 Projects are designed to be composable and complement each other in order to run container-ready infrastructure.